LadyEngineerHere/Bookreviews/README.md

 This is a simple book review website where I share my thoughts and reviews on the books that I have read.
 The website is designed to provide a platform for book enthusiasts and programmers alike to explore the literature that has influenced my journey as a developer.

 #Table of Contents
-Introduction
+-Introduction
-Features
+-Features
-Technologies Used
+-Technologies Used
-Usage
+-Usage

 #Introduction
 As a passionate programmer and avid reader, I have always been on the lookout for valuable resources to enhance my skills and knowledge.
 This website serves as my personal space to share the books that have played a crucial role in shaping my programming journey.
 Through detailed book reviews, I aim to inspire and guide fellow developers in their quest for continuous learning and improvement.